jpowie01/CUDA-DNN-MNIST/README.md

 Framework API was inspired by PyTorch and TensorFlow with a little bit of Keras, mixed into an implementation that is ready to extend and experiment easily (I hope so...).
-What's more, all linear algebra and math calculations were implemented by myself - I didn't use cuDNN or cuBLAS just for training and University project restrictions.
+What's more, all linear algebra and math calculations were implemented by myself - I didn't use cuDNN or cuBLAS just for training and due to University project restrictions.

 Due to limited amount of time I haven't implemented any regularization method, dropout layer or any other optimizer.
 If I find enough time, I'll definitely try to do this :)